Before You Go

 Please pay close attention to the following sections: Passport and Visa Requirements, Health Information, and Baggage Allowance.

 Activity Level & Accommodations

-Travel on safari will be mostly by small charter aircraft and 4x4 game-drive vehicles.
+Travel will be mostly by small charter aircraft and game-drive vehicles.
 Game drives can be long and strenuous and over bumpy surfaces.
-For most activities, a moderate level of exertion is required.
-Most of the nights spent on safari will be in tented accommodations.
-All tents are en suite, with hot and cold water and showers in the adjoining bathroom area.
+For most activities, a relatively moderate level of exertion is required.
+Travelers to Botswana should be aware that most of the nights spent on safari will be in tented accommodations.
+These tents are en suite, designed to the highest standards, and are quite comfortable, with hot and cold water and shower outlets in the adjoining bathroom area.
+Participants will find the tents spacious.
 All of the safari lodges we visit have separate lounge and bar areas that often overlook waterways, which adds to the excitement and ambiance of being on safari.
-Please note the camps are not enclosed by fences, and animals of all sizes are sometimes encountered within the camp boundaries.
+It should be noted, however, that there are no fences around the camps, and animals of all sizes may be encountered within the camp boundaries.

 Arrivals & Departures

 Please arrive at the airport for your international flight to Johannesburg at least three hours prior to departure and have access to your passport and airline E-ticket confirmation.
 Do not pack your passport or other travel documents in your checked luggage.
 Be certain the check-in agent properly tags your bags through to the final destination allowed, and that you have all baggage and E-ticket receipts.

 Transfers and assistance between airports and group hotels are arranged for participants arriving and departing on group dates and for those who have booked extra night(s) at our group hotel.
 The Intercontinental Johannesburg O.R.
 Tambo Airport Hotel is located 500 meters from the airport and is an easy, or you can take the hotel’s complimentary shuttle.